dani-renner/bakery/README.md

 ## Setup/Installation Requirements

 * You can clone the repository to your desktop
-* Navigate to the root directory
+* Navigate to the Bakery directory
 * Enter "dotnet run" (without the quotes) in the terminal to start
 * Use Ctrl + C to escape or quit the program if necessary

+### Running Tests

+* Navigate to the Bakery.Tests directory
+* Enter "dotnet test" (without the quotes) in the terminal

 ## License